bitovi/academy/src/typescript/1-why-typescript.md

 </html>
 ```

-After cloning and installing the repo, we will:
+After cloning and installing the repository, we will:

 1. Create a simple _0-why-hello-world.ts_ TypeScript file that writes out `"Hello Wold"`.
 2. Compile that code the _0-why-hello-world.ts_ JavaScript file.
 3. Open _0-why-hello-world.html_ and verify that we've written and compiled some TypeScript!
-4. Run the exercise repo's tests for this exercise.
+4. Run the exercise repository's tests for this exercise.